Fairmount station (MBTA): Renovation

 Uphams Corner and Morton Street stations received full-length high level platforms in renovations that finished in 2007.
 When Blue Hill Avenue, the last of four new stations, was completed in 2017, Fairmount and Readville became the only stations on the line without full-length high-level platforms.
 The MBTA wishes to eventually add high-level platforms at Fairmount to speed boarding, but there are no current plans to do so.

 As part of a long-term shift of the Fairmount Line from commuter rail to a rapid transit-like service, Fairmount was shifted from Zone 1 to Zone 1A on July 1, 2013, making a trip to South Station equal to a rapid transit fare.
 This equalized all fares on the line except trips to/from Readville.
+On May 20, 2024, Fairmount became the outer terminal for some midday Fairmount Line service.